aarnavu2/techcomm497Readme2/README.md

 A: Go to the habits page, select new habit, and then go to current streaks and add 1 to your streak

 **Q: Can I delete a habit?**
-A: Yes, you can delete any existing habit by going to the create habit menu and clicking on an previously created habit
+A: Yes, you can delete any existing habit by going to the create habit menu and clicking on any previously created habit

 **Q: Does the app send reminders or notifications?**
 A: Not currently, but reminder notifications are planned for a future update to help users stay consistent.